The Progress component of the report card looks closely at the growth that all students are making based on their past performances.

 There are four measures within the component:

 - Progress for all students in the school together;

 - Progress for students whose academic performance is in the lowest 20 percent of students statewide.

-The state examines students’ state tests through a series of calculations to produce a “value-added” rating for your school or district for each of the four groups listed at left.
+The state examines students’ state tests through a series of calculations to produce a “value-added” rating for your school or district for each of the four groups listed above.

 Expected growth by a student group gives the school or district a C grade.
-A group that has made more than expected growth in a school year earns the school or district an A or B grade, depending on the amount of growth.
-A student group that has made less than expected growth in a school year results in a D or F grade for the school or district.
+A group that has made more than expected growth earns the school or district an A or B grade, depending on the amount of growth.
+A student group that has made less than expected growth results in a D or F grade for the school or district.